Find out more about using your energy flexibly - the Demand Flexibility Service

 Do you need a smart meter to take part in the Demand Flexibility Service?

 Yes.
 In order to accurately measure energy usage in the home during a DFS event, and to create a baseline measure of the last 60 days of electricity usage, a smart meter capable of sending half-hourly readings is required.
+Additionally you will need to give marketing consent so you can be contacted about DFS events.

 Consumers without a smart meter can start the application process here.